Efficient-Scalable-Machine-Learning/DeepRewire/README.md

 # DeepRewire
-DeepRewire is a PyTorch-based project designed to simplify the creation and optimization of sparse neural networks with the concepts from the [Deep Rewiring](https://arxiv.org/abs/1711.05136) paper by Bellec et. al. ⚠️ Note: The implementation is not made by any of the authors.
+DeepRewire is a PyTorch-based project designed to simplify the creation and optimization of sparse neural networks with the concepts from the [Deep Rewiring](https://arxiv.org/abs/1711.05136) paper by Bellec et. al. ⚠️ Note: This implementation is not made by any of the authors.
 Please double-check everything before use.

 ## Overview